See crime rates for the safest cities.

 NOTE: If your city is missing from our full report, it means that it was below the population threshold or didn’t submit a complete crime report to the FBI in 2023.

-The percentage of Pennsylvanians who feel safe in the state increased year over year from 42% to 55%.
-That means residents of The Keystone State feel safer than the average American (US 48%).
+The percentage of Pennsylvanians who feel safe in the state fell year over year from 55% to 40%.
+That means Pennsylvania residents feel less safe than the average American (US 52%).

-However, 57% said they worry about their overall safety and security on a daily basis, which is the fourth-highest percentage nationwide.
-This concern may stem from Pennsylvanians' heightened worries about violent crime and gun violence.
+In addition, 66% said they worry about their overall safety and security on a daily basis, which is the highest percentage nationwide.

 Property crime in Pennsylvania: Fear vs. reality

-According to our State of Safety survey, Pennsylvanians are more likely to experience package theft than any other crime, but they've been less worried about it lately.
-It's also the least worrisome crime issue for residents of The Keystone State.
-Meanwhile, property crime experiences and concerns continue to rise, albeit slowly.
+According to our State of Safety survey, Pennsylvanians are more likely to experience package theft than any other crime, and they're more worried about it lately.
+Meanwhile, general property crime is the least worrisome crime issue for residents of The Keystone State, and it's the only crime that saw a year-over-year decline in our survey.

-- 26% said they experienced a property crime in the 8 months prior to our survey, up from 24% the previous year (US 27%).
+- 23% said they experienced a property crime in the 8 months prior to our survey, down from 26% the previous year (US 21%).

-- Concern about property crime increased from 51% to 53% year over year.
+- Concern about property crime increased slightly from 53% to 54% year over year.

-- Pennsylvania residents prefer to protect their property with security cameras (45%), security systems (27%), and firearms (26%).
+- Pennsylvania residents prefer to protect their property with security cameras (53%), security systems (31%), and guard dogs (28%).

-- Philadelphia ranked second on our list of the worst metro areas for package theft.
+- Pennsylvania ranked fifth on our list of the worst states for package theft.

 —Pennsylvania resident*